 I'm currently a third year student at Northeastern University studying Economics and Business with a concentration in marketing.
 I enjoy teaching Micro and Macro economics, calculus for economics, US history and US government, as well as a variety of reading, writing, and public speaking skills, at all skill levels.
 I've worked with students teaching basic principles of economics, and have worked on higher level theory classes, and feel comfortable teaching all levels of economics.
 I've worked teaching as debate coach at the Boston Latin School and as an instructor at the Harvard Summer Debate Camp Workshop, and have worked with high school students across the country, teaching them about current politics, economics, philosophy, and international relations.
 I think my most effective tutoring skill is that I'm able to take large and complex ideas and explain them in a clear and effective way that anyone can understand.

-Northeastern - Current Undergrad, Business and Economics
+Undergraduate Degree: Northeastern Junior College - Current Undergrad, Business and Economics

 SAT Math: 700